 In every state, grandparents must prove that granting visitation to the grandchild is in the best interest of the child.
 Several states also require that the court consider the grandparent-child relationship.
 They might also consider the effect of grandparental visitation on the relationship between the parent and child.
 They will also consider the possibility of harm to the grandchild if visitation is not allowed.

 Effect of Adoption on Grandparent Visitation Rights

-In some states, adoption by a stepparent or another grandparent does not terminate visitation rights, but adoption by anyone else does terminate these rights.
-In other states, adoption has no effect on the visitation rights of grandparents, as long as other statutory requirements are met.
+In some states, adoption by a stepparent or another grandparent does not terminate visitation rights, but adoption by anyone else terminates visitation rights.
+In other states, adoption does not affect the visitation rights of grandparents as long as other statutory requirements are met.

-Learn More About Your Rights as a Grandparent from an Attorney
+Learn More About Your Rights as a Grandparent From an Attorney

-Most grandparents would give anything to spend more time with their grandchildren, but family relationships can get complicated.
-Most states recognize the rights of individuals to visit with their grandchildren.
+Most grandparents would give anything to spend more time with their grandchildren.
+But family relationships can get complicated.
+Most state laws recognize the rights of individuals to visit with their grandchildren.

 Find out how this could impact your family by talking to an experienced family law attorney.
 An attorney can provide valuable legal advice about your situation.
 Lawyers can help with child custody cases, resolve custody disputes, and represent you in family court.